Geospatial software

 Building reliable and scalable geospatial infrastructure in the cloud

-A leading geospatial software platform required a robust infrastructure to manage large volumes of spatial data, provide 24/7 availability, and coordinate operations across multiple development and operations teams.
-The platform relied on microservices deployed in Kubernetes clusters but lacked centralized management and automation for scaling and maintaining the system efficiently.
+A leading provider of geospatial software in the German market needed a robust infrastructure to manage massive volumes of spatial data, ensure 24/7 availability, and efficiently coordinate the work of multiple development and operations teams.
+Although the platform was based on microservices deployed in Kubernetes clusters, it lacked centralized management and automation, which hindered effective scaling and system maintenance.

 Coordinating Complex GIS Infrastructure